 Executive Director, Community Engagement

-Has studied and worked in conflict resolution, nonprofit program management, and fund development for more than 20 years.
+Has studied and worked in conflict resolution, program management, and fund development for more than 20 years.
 As an undergraduate, he founded a campus-based “conflict transformation” program at Hampshire College (Amherst, MA).
-He’s since studied and worked with community conflict and peacemaking in the US, Northern Ireland and Croatia, earning his M.A. in International Peace & Development Studies at the Universitat Jaume I (Castellon, Spain).
-Prior to his leadership in 2014 with the Center for Community Peacemaking, he was the development director for homeless services programs and using improvisational theatre arts to address conflict and community building.
+He’s since studied and worked with community peacemaking in the US, Northern Ireland and Croatia, earning his M.A. at the Universitat Jaume I (Castellon, Spain).
+For more than a decade, he has nurtured a special interest in arts-based approaches to transform conflict and violence, taking leadership at the Center for Community Peacemaking in 2014.

 Executive Director, Program Operations